smcgdub/MS4_In_Safe_Hands/testing.md

 * When a user clicks on the My Account icon and clicks on the Log in option the correct Log in page rendering
 * If a user enterers the incorrect username and/or password the page will reload with a warning message saying <strong>"The username and/or password you specified are not correct"</strong>
 * If a user tries to enter just the username or just the password the the login form validation will notify them that all fields are required and they must complete all fields.
+* If a user tries to create an account with an email address that is already in use they will see an error message displayed saying that email address is already associated with another account.
 * Users can click on the forgot my password link and enter their email address to be sent the password reset link.
 In testing the email with the password reset link and username is sent as expected.
 This works on all browsers.
 * I have been able to log in with the created username and password on all browsers and have been able to log out on every browser.
 The correct toast confirming login and logout in the top right is also generated.
 * After logging in i am able to see the users profile page and order history as expected on all browsers.